haotian2006/HelperDocs-contributions/Parallel luau.md

     ##### Safe
     Functions can be called and Properties can be read and write to

-### Data Races
+### Race Conditions
-Data Races is when a thread read or writes data just as another thread is also writing to that shared Variable, Causing unexpected output.
+Race Conditions is when a thread read or writes data when another thread is not finish computing that data, causing data to overlap or create unexpected behaviors.
 ```lua
 --Example
 local SharedTable = ...